skendaj/compass_extension/FEATURE_SPECIFICATION.md

-# Navify - Feature Specification
+# TeamSystem Navify - Feature Specification

 ## Executive Summary
 An intelligent Chrome extension that acts as an internal StackOverflow-style assistant, routing users to the right people and information while building an organizational knowledge base.